DamianeKapanadze/DamianeKapanadze.github.io/_posts/2025-02-11-Pesimist's-Archive.md

 </div>
 <ul style="text-align: Left; list-style-type: disc; margin-top: 50px;">
   <li><strong>Cars became affordable.
 Affordability and acceptability were proportional.</strong></li>
-  <li><strong>BHowever, cars had been cheaper than horses long before.
+  <li><strong>However, cars had been cheaper than horses long before.
 It was all about timing.
 In 1902, campaigns focused on making cars more approachable—targeting families, women drivers, and making cars feel like a horse.
 The car had to become a horse. </strong></li>
   <li><strong>People don’t hate new technology; they dislike unfamiliarity.
 But if a bridge is built that feels comfortable enough, people will eventually cross it.</strong></li>
 </ul>
 <!-- Get a Horse -->